ch1c0t/web.tags/readme.md

 It passes the values of these properties to their corresponding functions as `@value`.
 For `language`, it is `'Ruby'`; for `link`, it is `undefined`.

-Then, the values returned from the functions get assigned to `language` and `link` in the root element.
-And besides that, all the data get assigned to the `data` property.
+Then, the values returned from the functions get assigned to `language` and `link` of the root element.
+Also, all the values get assigned to `data` of the root element.

 #### `view`